Sohan514/Logistic-Regression-and-Random-Forest-Classification/README.md

 Which model performed better and why?

 The Random Forest model usually performs slightly better than Logistic Regression (around 96–98% vs. 93–96%).
 This happens because Random Forest is an ensemble method that combines many decision trees, making it better at capturing complex patterns in pixel values.
+Random forest also performs better on non-linear pixel patterns thus there is higher accuracy as compared to logistic regression.

 What do accuracy and confusion matrix mean?